Wiznet/WIZnet-S2E-Tool-GUI/README.md

 With just a few options, you can easily set up your device.

-One of the features of the CLI tool == that **it supports multi device configuration**.
+One of the features of the CLI tool is that **it supports multi device configuration**.
 If you have multiple devices, try it.

 CLI configuration tool can be refer from [WIZnet-S2E-Tool github page.](https://github.com/Wiznet/WIZnet-S2E-Tool)